drakelamyh/Python_GuessTheNumberGame/README.md

 For the Python game setup, I utilise a random number generator to generate a secret number (removing the need for a game master), and players can all take turn to input their guesses.

 Note: All codes belong to drakelamyh.
-Please request for permission before cloning or forking a copy.
+Kindly request for permission before cloning or forking a copy.